Time in Poland: History

-In the early nineteenth century, Poland observed UTC+01:24 as it was the time corresponding to the offset of their local mean time at the Warsaw meridian, which was also known as Warsaw mean time.
+In the early 19th century, Poland observed UTC+01:24 as it was the time corresponding to the offset of their local mean time at the Warsaw meridian, which was also known as Warsaw mean time.
 Warsaw switched to CET on 5 August 1915, and the rest of Poland officially adopted CET on 31 May 1922.
 After World War II, daylight saving time was introduced in 1946 by a resolution of the Council of Ministers, though it would be repealed on 21 September 1949.
 Daylight saving time was in use again between 1957 and 1964, and has been in use since 1977.

-In 2021, following the European parliament's vote to end daylight saving time, the Centre for Public Opinion Research conducted a survey regarding the time shift, which showed 78 percent of Poles surveyed were not in favour of daylight saving time.
+In 2021, following the European Parliament's vote to end daylight saving time, the Centre for Public Opinion Research conducted a survey regarding the time shift, which showed 78 percent of Poles surveyed were not in favour of daylight saving time.
 Despite this, however, it is not yet known whether the last time change in Poland will occur in 2021 or continue to be observed as there are currently no legal regulations for it.

 Daylight saving time

 Daylight saving time, which moves an hour ahead, is observed from the last Sunday in March (02:00 CET) to the last Sunday in October (03:00 CEST).
-DST has been in use since 1977, however it was previously used between 1946 to 1949 and 1957 to 1964.
+DST has been in use since 1977; however, it was previously used from 1946 to 1949 and 1957 to 1964.